jgodson/torrent-notifier/README.md

 Need to customize menu options a bit and rename app from electron Figure out how to package as standalone app

-<h3 style="color: red;">NOTE: Recently the torrent API I used for this app seems to have gone down, so functionality is limited to keeping track of shows on a calendar.
-It still serves its main purpose of a portfolio project for me.</h3>
+###NOTE: Recently the torrent API I used for this app seems to have gone down, so functionality is limited to keeping track of shows on a calendar.
+It still serves its main purpose of a portfolio project for me.

 ###Also only tested on OSX 10.11.5 so far.
 Will test on Windows 10 and 7 once I finish to V1.0 release.